Updated quarterly. Last updated: August 16, 2021.

 - Custodial: Fees earned from cold storage services.

 - Staking: Fees earned when Coinbase creates or validates a block (files).
 Staking revenue is based on the quantity, price, and rewards rate of the staked crypto asset.
 Read this for more details.
+(They started grouping Staking revenue with Blockchain Rewards)

 - Earn Campaign: Coinbase helps new companies educate their customers through courses.
 Coinbase earns a commission when a customer completes a course.
 Here are some examples.